 In this passage, Jesus unambiguously expresses the necessity of baptism.
 In fact, He equates being “born anew” (colloquially, “born again”) with being born of water and the Spirit.
 Do not be fooled by the common Protestant objection that “water” in this passage means amniotic fluid.

-When Jesus says, “…one must be born anew by water and the Spirit,” He is rejecting Nicodemus’ misunderstanding that one would have to somehow reenter his mother’s womb.
+When Jesus says, “…unless one is born of water and the Spirit,” in response to Nicodemus’ question about being born when old, He is rejecting Nicodemus’ misunderstanding that one would have to somehow reenter his mother’s womb.
 This passage alone proves the necessity of baptism, but let us explore a few additional passages before moving to baptism as a work.

 During his visit to the house of Cornelius in Acts 10:47, Peter asks, “Can anyone forbid water for baptizing these people who have received the Holy Spirit just as we have?”
 His rhetorical question implies the intrinsic need for water baptism.